We are not supporting this browser

 Did you know?

-Some babies have their first poo during or straight after birth!
-If your baby hasn’t had a poo within 24 hours of their arrival, check in with your midwife (if you’re still in hospital) or GP or public health nurse (if you’re at home) who can take a look at your baby and make sure that everything’s OK.
+Some babies have their first poo during or straight after birth!4 If your baby hasn’t had a poo within 24 hours of their arrival, check in with your GP or midwife who can take a look at your baby and make sure that everything’s OK.

 As your tiny tot grows, the consistency of their poo will change.
 Breastfed baby poo can be quite runny, and might have what looks like seeds in it - this is completely normal.
 Formula fed baby poo on the other hand, is likely to be firmer or more paste-like.